 I’d heard so many lovely things about places like Beaulieu, Brockenhurst and Lyndhurst that I really wanted to check them out for myself.

-So, if you’re heading from London to the New Forest for the day, this is what I’d really recommend doing while you’re there.
+So, if you’re heading on a day trip to New Forest from London, this is what I’d really recommend doing while you’re there.

 And yes, you really can squeeze all of this in in a day!